New York Child Victims Act

 At Herman Law, we empower victims by advocating for their rights and giving them a voice.
 Herman Law is unique in that we specialize in sex abuse cases only.
 We exclusively represent victims in civil sexual abuse cases, providing us with focused, tailored expertise on the topic.
 We understand the sensitive nature of these matters, along with the nuances of relevant laws.
 We approach every case with compassionate advocacy and have helped over 1,000 victims in civil sexual abuse cases receive over $200 million in verdicts and settlements.

 The New York Child Victims Act has created New York child sex abuse victims’ opportunity to pursue justice.
-Victims must take advantage of this occasion to file their claim before time runs out for those older than 55 on August 14th, 2021.
+Victims must take advantage of this occasion to file their claim before time runs out for those older than 55 before August 14th, 2021.

 Herman Law takes proactive, strategic, effective, efficient, and vigorous steps to ensure that our clients find justice for the abuse they’ve endured.
 Throughout the legal process, we guide our clients and ensure we have the evidence we need by using our own investigative team, knowledgeable about what we need to solve sexual abuse cases.